 A special character detect feature is provided to detect an 8-bit character when bit-5 is set in the Enhanced Feature Register (EFR).
 When this character (Xoff2) is detected, it will be placed in the FIFO along with normal incoming RX data.
-The 598 compares each incoming receive character with Xoff-2 data.
+The 798 compares each incoming receive character with Xoff-2 data.
 If a match exists, the received data will be transferred to FIFO and ISR bit-4 will be set to indicate detection of special character.
 Although the Internal Register Table shows Xon, Xoff Registers with 8 bits of character information, the actual number of bits is dependent on the programmed word length.
 Line Control Register (LCR) bits 0-1 defines the number of character bits, i.e., either 5 bits, 6 bits, 7 bits, or 8 bits.
 The word length selected by LCR bits 0-1 also determines the number of bits that will be used for the special character comparison.
 Bit-0 in the Xon, Xoff Registers corresponds to the LSB bit for the receive character.

-Auto RS-485 Half-duplex Control 2.13
+2.13 Auto RS485 Half-duplex Control

-The auto RS-485 half-duplex direction control changes the behavior of the transmitter when enabled by FCTR bit-5.
-It also changes the behavior of the transmit empty interrupt (see Table 3).
-It asserts RTS# or DTR# (LOW) after a specified delay indicated in MSR[7:4] following the last stop bit of the last character that has been transmitted.
+The auto RS485 half-duplex direction control changes the behavior of the transmitter when enabled by FCTR bit-5.
+It asserts RTS# or DTR# (LOW) after a specified delay indicated in MSR[7;4] following the last stop bit of the last character that has been transmitted.
 This helps in turning around the transceiver to receive the remote station's response.
 The delay optimizes the time needed for the last transmission to reach the farthest station on a long cable network before switching off the line driver.
 This delay prevents undesirable line signal disturbance that causes signal degradation.
 When the host is ready to transmit next polling data packet again, it only has to load data bytes to the transmit FIFO.
 The transmitter automatically de-asserts RTS# or DTR# output (HIGH) prior to sending the data.
-The auto RS-485 half-duplex direction control also changes the transmitter empty interrupt to TSR empty instead of THR empty.
+The auto RS485 half-duplex direction control also changes the transmitter empty interrupt to TSR empty instead of THR empty.